csgillespie/efficientR/main.md

 #### The **fortunes** package

-This section illustrates the power of `.Rprofile` customisation with reference to apackage that was developed for fun.
+This section illustrates the power of `.Rprofile` customisation with reference to a package that was developed for fun.
 The code below could easily be altered to automatically connect to a database, or ensure that the latest packages have been downloaded.

 The **fortunes** package contains a number of memorable quotes that the community has collected over many years, called R fortunes.
 Each fortune has a number.
 To get fortune number $50$, for example, enter